Classic Italian Beef Pot Roast

 - Prepare Marinade (24-36 hours in advance): Heat oil in a large saucepan over medium heat.
 Add celery, onions, and carrot and saute for 7 to 8 minutes, or until they are lightly caramelized.
 Add garlic, bay leaves, rosemary sprigs, and whole peppercorn, pour in wine, and bring mixture to a boil.
 Reduce heat and simmer liquid for 5 minutes to infuse wine.
 Remove from heat and allow to cool to room temperature.

-- Season meat, on all sides, with salt.
+- Season the meat, on all sides, generously with salt.
 Place in a large gallon size freezer bag, and carefully pour the room-temperature red wine marinade into bag, along with all of the aromatics.
 Place on a small baking sheet and refrigerate for 24 to 36 hours.
 Turn meat a few times during the marinade process.

 - Discard any fat in the skillet, and wipe it with a clean paper towel.
 Return skillet to medium-high heat and add the brandy–be extremely careful and stand back, as alcohol can ignite.
 Bring brandy to a boil, scraping bottom of skillet to deglaze any brown bits on bottom of pan.
 Reduce liquid to roughly 2 tablespoons.
 Strain the marinade into the skillet (reserve vegetables), and bring to a boil.
 Boil marinade until it is reduce to about a cup.
 Add stock, and boil again to reduce by half.
 Remove from heat.